 Wild hogs all over Texas

 Wild hogs can be found in all regions of Texas.
 They are a surprisingly intelligent animal that will evade the best efforts to trap or kill them.
 Hogs unsuccessfully hunted quickly learn how to evade hunters.
 There are no natural predators for wild hogs.
 Sows begin breeding around 8 months of age.
 The gestation period for a pregnant sow is just under 14 weeks with four to eight piglets per litter.
 Even if a local wild hog population is reduced by 70 percent, the original population will return within two or three years.

-Why hunt Texas wild pigs?
+Why hunt wild hogs in Texas?

+There a millions of wild hog in Texas.
 Wild hogs are very destructive.
 As many as six million wild hogs are wreaking havoc in at least 39 states.
 Approximately half of all wild hogs in the United States are in Texas.
 They tear up yards, destroy crops, and reduce resources for other wildlife.
 Their damage to Texas is estimated to be around $300 million each year.

-Hunt wild pigs year round.
+Hunt wild hogs year round.

 Texas allows hunters to hunt wild hogs year-round without limits.
 Hogs are also captured and taken to slaughterhouses to be processed and shipped, overseas and within the U.S. Restaurants sell the wild hog as exotic meat.
 The goal in Texas is to help control the population of wild hogs through hunting.
 Without extreme measures, it is unlikely the wild hog can be eradicated.

 4J Ranch, Leona, Texas 75850